Monotheism: Native American religion

 Native American religions may be monotheistic, polytheistic, henotheistic, animistic, or some combination thereof.
 Cherokee religion, for example, is monotheist as well as pantheist.

 The Great Spirit, called Wakan Tanka among the Sioux, and Gitche Manitou in Algonquian, is a conception of universal spiritual force, or supreme being prevalent among some Native American and First Nation cultures.
 According to Lakota activist Russell Means a better translation of Wakan Tanka is the Great Mystery.
-Indeed, "Wanka Tanka" among the Lakota was considered a "council of gods" in pre-Columbian times, and their religion is not monotheistic.
+Indeed, Wakan Tanka among the Lakota was considered a "council of gods" in pre-Columbian times, and their religion is not monotheistic.

 Some researchers have interpreted Aztec philosophy as fundamentally monotheistic or panentheistic.
 While the populace at large believed in a polytheistic pantheon, Aztec priests and nobles might have come to an interpretation of Teotl as a single universal force with many facets.
 There has been criticism to this idea, however, most notably that many assertions of this supposed monotheism might actually come from post-Conquistador bias, imposing an Antiquity pagan model onto the Aztec.